 The 4S approach

-Substance, Safety, Service and Sustainability: the 4 S which guide the growth of MultiConcept Fund Management S.A..
+Substance, safety, service and sustainability will guide the growth of MultiConcept Fund Management S.A..
 An interview with its CEO, Ilias Georgopoulos.

 Can you present MultiConcept Fund Management S.A. in brief?

 As a Super ManCo, MultiConcept Fund Management S.A. holds the dual licence for UCITS and AIFM.
 It is 100% owned by Credit Suisse Group AG, and our activities are supported by a team of over 30 people in total, located mainly in Luxembourg, and also in Ireland, in Poland and of course in Switzerland.
 We interact with over 150 counterparties and service over 60 asset managers, whose business is equally divided between UCITS and AIFs.
 Our growth accelerated in 2019 and 2020 with almost € 10 billion in net new assets.
 Our growth strategy to support optimally our clients is based on four aspects.
 Firstly, we provide the full range of services and products necessary for UCITS and AIFs in Luxembourg and Ireland.
 Secondly, we are highly capitalised and cooperating with multiple regulators like the CSSF in the Grand Duchy, the CBI in Ireland and the FINMA in Switzerland.
 The third focus is service: our highly qualified employees have an average of more than 15 years of experience in the fund industry and they are supported by a structure, which is tailored to our clients’ needs.
 Last but not least, our focus on sustainability involves combining ESG criteria, green finance and diversity.
 These aspects act as our pillars to support sustainably the development of our clients and of course the local financial sector.